BetterSEQTA/BetterSEQTA-Plus/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Bug Description**
-A clear and concise description of what the bug is.
+Please provide a clear and concise description of the bug.

-**To Reproduce**
+**Steps to Reproduce**
-Please indicate how did you make this happen.
+Please list the steps taken to reproduce the issue.

-**Expected behaviuor**
+**Expected Behavior**
-Please add a clear and concise description of what you expected to happen.
+Please describe the expected behaviour clearly and concisely.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, please include any screenshots that may help clarify the issue.

-**Additional context**
+**Additional Context**
-Add any other context about the problem here.
+Feel free to provide any additional context or information relevant to the problem.